 My second best signup form is my popup followed by my sidebar.
 If you haven’t already done so, you should definitely go ahead and install a popup form on your site.
 And for that I recommend a few plugins.

-SumoMe List Builder is a free plugin from Appsumo that automatically tries different experiments with your popups to see what works best.
-For example, it will figure out the optimal time to wait before showing your popup in order to maximize conversions.
+Privy is a free plugin that allows you to try different experiments with your popups to see what works best.
+For example, you can use Privy to figure out the optimal time to wait before showing your popup in order to maximize conversions.

 Either way, you should install a popup form if you value your newsletter signups.